sagemath/sagewiki_to_gh-2022-10-10/prep/2010/Tutorials.md

   * We also provide an introduction to the most basic [[attachment:PREP Tutorial, Introductory Programming.sws|programming]] skills needed for advanced use of Sage.

-  * The interactive capabilities of Sage for classroom demonstration or lab use are relatively easy to use, with this introduction.
+  * The interactive capabilities of Sage for classroom demonstration or lab use are relatively easy to use; this worksheet has little dialogue, but shows how one can go from a simple command to a complex "Sagelet" in a slow, step-by-step manner.

 == Topical Quickstarts ==